 Gradually the crowds grew too large for this arrangement and Mass was offered in the dance pavilion at Rockaway Beach.
 The priest would travel from Springfield (about 40 miles) to celebrate.
 Attendance at both Branson and Rockaway grew, serving more than 200 people during the summer.
 Redecoration of the dance hall by the owner rendered the hall unusable for worship.
 The only building suitable for the celebration of Eucharist was an empty store in Forsyth, which was prepared appropriately during the summer of 1963.
 In 1964 an abandoned feed store and sometimes “church” was purchased by the diocese and made into a church.

 In 1976 the building was remodeled and enlarged with a kitchen and hall.
-Area growth caused the search for a new site.
-A church and hall were built in 2002.
-The present church was built at 951 Swan Valley Drive, with seating for 300 and a large hall.
+Twenty years later, area growth caused the search for a new site.
+The present church and hall at 951 Swan Valley Drive were built and completed in 2002.
+The church has seating capacity for 300.
+The adjacent "Marian" hall has sufficient capacity to host social gatherings for 250 people along with two large conference rooms for parish meetings and faith formation.

 Forsyth was a mission cared for by the pastor of Branson until 1981, when Forsyth was designated a parish.
-In 2004 through a shortage of clergy, Forsyth returned to the care of the pastor of Our Lady of the Lake in Branson.
+In 2004. due to a shortage of priest, Forsyth returned to the care of the pastor of Our Lady of the Lake in Branson.
+A small but efficient volunteer staff, along with a parish life coordinator Deacon Dan, see to the daily operation of the parish.